rong4ivy/topic_modelling_masculinity/README.md

-# Masculine Social Formations in English-Language Fiction (1771–1930)
+# TOPIC MOEDELLING Masculine Social Formations in English-Language Fiction (1771–1930)

 Reproducible code and outputs for a structural topic modeling (STM) study of masculine social formations in 150 English-language novels, accompanying the